-Even though "art" or "artist" is a new way for me to look at myself which makes me uncomfortable, I do enjoy the creative process and watching other people get great joy from my work.
+Even though "art" or "artist" is a new way for me to look at myself which makes me uncomfortable, I do enjoy the creative process and watching other people get great joy from my art.

 Who is Michael Skiba?

+I harvest, transport and process most all my own wood before I finally get it on the lathe.
+I work with both "wet" and dry wood.
+When you work this way there is no guarantee it won't crack or warp.
 When the wood cracks it isn't broken.
 Each small imperfection is actually a unique "perfection".
 The wood is just like us-flawed but still beautiful in it's own way.